Skip to main content

 • It’s important to let the chicken simmer gently instead of boiling for the best texture in the meat.

-Is this Moroccan chicken & Chickpea stew spicy?
+Is this Moroccan Chicken & Chickpea stew spicy?▼

 No it’s not.
 This Moroccan Stew is perfect for the whole family because it is quite mild!
 You have just enough flavour from the combination of spices working together, but it’s not spicy.
 However, if you want a spicier stew, you can simply add more harissa.
 If you want it milder, then reduce the amount of harissa.

-What to Serve with Moroccan chicken stew?
+What to Serve with Moroccan Chicken Chickpea Stew?

-I’ve shown how to make our Moroccan Chicken & Chickpea Stew with couscous!
+I’ve shown how to make our Moroccan Chicken Chickpea Stew with couscous!
 However, you can enjoy it with many different sides!
 Here are a couple of ideas:

 Recipe Variations